Leo-Q-316/ImGAGN/README.md

     ...
     ```

-  - "Test.cora": each line represents the node ID in test set with the following format:
+  - "test.cora": each line represents the node ID in test set with the following format:

     ```
     2159